-Recently one of my clients said, “When we argue I blow up!
+Recently I heard a wife say, “When we argue I blow up!
 And then he does a disappearing act!
-It always leaves me mad, and then feeling guilty like I’m the one who screwed everything up! “
+It always leaves me mad, and then feeling guilty like I’m the one who screwed everything up!”

-This woman is in a relationship with what we call a "MINIMIZER”, represented by the TURTLE, who withdraws into his shell when conflict occurs.
+This wife is in a marriage relationship with a “MINIMIZER”, represented by the TURTLE, who withdraws into his shell when conflict occurs.

-She is what is known as a “MAXIMIZER”, depicted by the HAILSTORM, insistent and intrusive.
+She is a “MAXIMIZER”, depicted by the HAILSTORM, insistent and intrusive.
 Often these two marry each other (though not always).

-In the Romantic Stage of the relationship, those wonderful pleasure chemicals that cause us to fall madly in love with each other, also blind us to many sobering realities about each other.
+In the Romantic Stage of the relationship, those wonderful pleasure chemicals that cause us to fall in love with each other also blind us to many sobering realities about each other.

-And in this intoxicated state, the Hailstorm is drawn to the Turtle and vice versa.
+And in this inebriated state, the Hailstorm is drawn to the Turtle and vice versa.